Estonia – mammals, birds and autumn migration

 The main focus of this holiday will the birds and larger mammals of northern Europe.
 As well as the migration of cranes and geese, we will be hoping to find grouse and woodpeckers, listening for owls and looking for tracks and signs of the mammals.
 We should have a very good chance of some memorable sightings of Elk, Ringed Seal and other mammals.
 Depending on local conditions, we may also have the chance to go out listening for howling wolves during our trip.

-Day 2 – We explore the manor parklands where Middle Spotted Woodpecker and Hawfinch will be amongst our target species, followed by a visit to the Alutaguse region, the biggest tract of forest in Estonia.
+Day 2 We explore the manor parklands where Middle Spotted Woodpecker and Hawfinch will be amongst our target species, followed by a visit to the Alutaguse region, the biggest tract of forest in Estonia.
+This evening we have the chance to spend the night in a hide hidden in the forest where we hope to see Brown Bears.

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.

-The hotels used are of a very good standard and all rooms have en-suite facilities with bath and/or shower.
+The two accommodations used are of a very good standard and all rooms have en-suite facilities with bath and/or shower.

 Meals provided during the stay will have an emphasis on local cuisine.
 We will take picnic lunches each day.
 Requests for special diets can be accommodated.